spryker/spryker-docs/docs/dg/dev/developer-getting-started-guide.md

 ### The deploy file

-When working with a local environment, you should use the [deploy.dev.yml](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file.html) file.
+To configure the local environment, use the [deploy.dev.yml](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file.html) file.
 In the default deploy file, change the following attributes:

-* Namespace: We recommend specifying the name for your project, as this helps to avoid issues when you have two or more projects with the same names
+* Namespace: this helps to avoid issues when you have two or more projects with the same names.
-* Regions
+* Regions.
-* Stores
+* Stores.
-* Domains for the local environment
+* Domains for the local environment.
-* Domains for the services (RabbitMQ, Jenkins): Optional, but this can help to keep all project links together
+* Domains for the services like RabbitMQ and Jenkins: this helps to keep all project links together.

 ### Vagrant clean-up